bbauska/meta-react-basics/README.md

 library.
 This means the first step is to be proficient at JavaScript.

-Here are some of the JavaScript topics that you need to be comfortable with before you begin your journey learning React.
+Here are some of the JavaScript topics that you need to be comfortable with before you begin your journey learning React:

 <ul>
   <li>Data types,<br></li>